Yash-10/merger_non-interacting-galaxies/TransferLearning/README.md

 - The initial analysis included training the pre-trained `ResNet50` model which yielded 73.91% accuracy on the test set.
 For storage purposes, the relevant notebook (`resnet50.ipynb`) has been included.

 - `SGD + momentum` optimizer (`momentum = 0.9`) gave slightly sub-optimal classification accuracy (74.13%) compared to when `Adam` optimizer was used (79.19%) keeping the other network parameters and other hyperparameters unchanged.

+---
+The training and testing sets from the original dataset were combined and then splitted into new train and val folders using stratified sampling.